daniel8lopes/omnia3/docs/pages/omnia3/omnia3_beginnertutorial.md

 20. Go to application and validate interface changes by creating a new **PurchaseOrder** document.
 The interface should be equal to the one below:

     ![Application_Final_Interface](https://github.com/numbersbelieve/omnia3/raw/master/docs/tutorialPics/modelingTutorial/Application-Final-Interface.PNG)

+21. Congratulations on your very first insight into OMNIA Platform's true development agility!
+Now it's time to move to our next challenge: OMNIA's Platform Advanced Tutorial.